A Very Special En Plein Air Event

 An abundance of subject matter awaits; from the sunken garden, with an elliptical pool and fountain, the Loggia, and rising terraces of colourful flowerbeds, to the Pergola, abloom with colour, and the vantage point to exquisite views of the lakes and woodlands below!

-Our returning artists will be know what to expect, having already being wowed by the gardens in 2019 & 2021, but for those who are joining us in 2022 for the first time, we want to give you a sneak preview of what awaits on August 19th!
+Our returning artists will be know what to expect, having already being wowed by the gardens at previous events, but for those who are joining us in 2023 for the first time, we want to give you a sneak preview of what awaits on August 17th!

-We look forward to welcoming our tutors, Jock Nichols and Bridgette Flannery, who oversaw our both our 2019 & 2021 events, and we are thrilled that they can join us again this year!
+We look forward to welcoming our tutors, Jock Nichols and Bridget Flannery, who have tutored all our previous events, and we are thrilled that they can join us again this year!

 Day One, takes place on August 17th in the glorious surroundings of Heywood Gardens, designed in 1906, by Edwin Lutyens and planted by Gertrude Jekyll.